 Road transportation: Transportation and distribution are key to supply chain management for both inputs and outputs, and therefore a reliable physical network is necessary for supply chain success.
-Currently, only 22% of rural households in Ethiopia are less than 2km from a road,70 and road quality in Ethiopia is assessed as 3 out of 7 in the 2023 road quality index (below the global average of 4.05), with no overall changes since 2019.71 These challenges could be addressed by a thorough road assessment in partnership with the Ministry of Transport and Logistics and aligned to the World Bank funded Road Connectivity and Access Program
+Currently, only 22% of rural households in Ethiopia are less than 2km from a road, and road quality in Ethiopia is assessed as 3 out of 7 in the 2023 road quality index (below the global average of 4.05), with no overall changes since 2019.
+These challenges could be addressed by a thorough road assessment in partnership with the Ministry of Transport and Logistics and aligned to the World Bank funded Road Connectivity and Access Program (RCAP), with improved roads developed in strategic routes for optimum rural distribution.

-&lt;sup>70 RAI Index (2019)
+&lt;sup>69 RAI Index (2019)

-World Population Review Road Quality Index (2023)
+&lt;sup>70 World Population Review Road Quality Index (2023)